apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jay-Z accused of sexually assaulting 13-year-old in 2000 incident along with Sean ‘Diddy’ Combs**
+**Who is Abu Mohammed al-Golani, the leader of the insurgency that toppled Syria’s Assad?**

-You can read more about it [here](https://www.cnn.com/2024/12/08/entertainment/jay-z-accused-13-year-old-sean-diddy-combs/index.html).
+You can read more about it [here](https://apnews.com/article/syria-insurgents-algolani-hts-aab4c8894238904a4e351076726499fb).

 ## Requirements
 - Python 3.8